Rook's graph: Definition and mathematical constructions

-Within a single rank or a single file of the chessboard, all squares are reachable from each other, so these squares form a clique, a subset of vertices forming a complete graph.
-The whole rook's graph for an n × m chessboard can be formed from these two kinds of cliques as the Cartesian product of graphs K_{n} ◻ K_{m}.
+The squares of a single rank or file are all directly connected to each other, so each rank and file forms a clique—a subset of vertices forming a complete graph.
+The whole rook's graph for an n × m chessboard can be formed from these two kinds of cliques, as the Cartesian product of graphs K_{n} ◻ K_{m}.
 Because the rook's graph for a square chessboard is the Cartesian product of equal-size cliques, it is an example of a Hamming graph.
 Its dimension as a Hamming graph is two, and every two-dimensional Hamming graph is a rook's graph for a square chessboard.
-Square rook's graphs are also called Latin square graphs, because the vertices of such a graph describe the squares of a Latin square and its edges describe pairs of squares that cannot contain the same value.
-The Sudoku graphs are supergraphs of rook's graphs with some additional edges, connecting squares of a Sudoku puzzle that should have unequal values.
+Square rook's graphs are also called "Latin square graphs"; applied to a Latin square, its edges describe pairs of squares that cannot contain the same value.
+The Sudoku graphs are rook's graphs with some additional edges, connecting squares of a Sudoku puzzle that should have unequal values.

 Geometrically, the rook's graphs can be formed by sets of the vertices and edges (the skeletons) of a family of convex polytopes, the Cartesian products of pairs of neighborly polytopes.
 For instance, the 3-3 duoprism is a four-dimensional shape formed as the Cartesian product of two triangles, and has a 3 × 3 rook's graph as its skeleton.